 - Play gate-keeper – Secure safety gates at top of stairs

 - Straps and harnesses – Always strap children into highchairs

-- Furniture falls – Don’t leave babies alone on a couch or bed
+- Furniture falls – Always watch babies when on a couch or bed

-- Snakes and ladders – If you must climb to a high place, ask someone to hold your ladder
+- Ladder safety – If you must climb to a high place, ask someone to hold your ladder

 The Ever-Present Threat of Burning Flames

 According to the National Fire Protection Association (NFPA), fire departments responded to 352,000 home fires which caused 10,750 injuries, 2,735 deaths and $5.7 billion in property damage in 2016.
 On average, nine people died in US home fires every week over the last five years.

 Top three causes of home fires?
 Cooking accidents, faulty heating equipment, and cigarette smoking.

 Cooking is Fun – Except When It Starts a Fire

 Two of every five home fires start in the kitchen.
 The sad fact is that most kitchen fires are avoidable.
 About 1/3 of home cooking fires are caused by inattentive cooks or unattended cook-tops or ovens.
 The other 2/3 of fires are started because of ignition of food (yes, food catches on fire) or other cooking materials (oils and fats).